-The photo above is the expedite / Kalax from ikea that i brought in 2012, before moving to Tasmania.
+The photo above is the expedite / Kalax from Ikea that I bought in 2012, before moving to Tasmania.
 Much of 2016 I spent getting this space organised.
-Below is some things i learnt whilst on that journey.
+Below are some things I learnt whilst on that journey.

 My top ten tips to memory keeping would be.

-- Files, folders, photo albums, Archive boxes and folios all make great places to store items into.
+Files, folders, photo albums, Archive boxes and folios all make great places to store items into.
 I have ours sorted into families.
-When i come across photos or things that need to be dealt with i put them in an Expandable file (mine and Jack’s is sorted into ten year gaps, family type, school etc), angels is by age – 0-19/20.
+When I come across photos or things that need to be dealt with I put them in an Expandable file (mine and Jack’s is sorted into ten-year gaps, family type, school etc), angels are by age – 0-19/20.
 She also has a school folder that all of her school only stuff goes into.
-But the Expandable file is the drop point until i go through them.
+But the Expandable file is the drop point until I go through them.

 Other Media – Try to keep items Like with Like.
-Such as old videos/ cassette’s ect.
-I keep these together in a plastic container.
-For years they where in various places, and to be honest i didn’t even know we had them all.
-We have a lot of negatives that where in assorted places, I found a box to store these into.
+Such as old videos/cassettes etc. I keep these together in a plastic container.
+For years they were in various places, and to be honest I didn’t even know we had them all.
+We have a lot of negatives that were in assorted places, I found a box to store these into.
 The same with slides and items that you have multiples of.